Feature

 Just days after securing a trip to Wembley with victory over Arsenal in the EFL Cup semi-final, Newcastle continue their domestic cup hunt with a visit to League One side Birmingham.

-The hosts are no ordinary third-tier side though, unbeaten in 16 matches across all competitions, top of the table and firmly on track for a return to the Championship.
+The hosts are no ordinary third-tier side though, unbeaten in 13 league matches, top of the table and firmly on track for a return to the Championship.
 Newcastle had lost two of their previous three games before that Arsenal win.

 Liverpool remain on course for a potential quadruple having followed Newcastle into the EFL Cup final with victory over Spurs on Thursday.